irods-contrib/metalnx-web/DEVELOPER-README.md

 database like Derby, that's probably a better plan.

 For selenium automation testing we need to download browser specific drivers refer to http://www.seleniumhq.org/download/

+JWT configuration is optional if one is utilizing the search and notification, along with other supporting microservices

 ### custom metalnx template for master page